Leased line installation

 The following problems can result in significant delays, cost increases, or even the cancellation of a leased line installation.

-Where these problems are identified, your leased line broadband provider may propose an Excess Construction Charge to cover the additional costs.
+Where these problems are identified, your leased line broadband provider may propose an Excess Construction Charge to cover additional costs.

 Wayleave agreements